xCDAT/xcdat-validation/README.md

-# xCDAT Validation and Tutorials
+# xCDAT Validation

-This repository explores the capabilities of [xarray](https://github.com/pydata/xarray) and [xCDAT](https://github.com/xCDAT/xcdat) for climate data analysis.
-It consists of Jupyter Notebooks for tutorials and the validation of a subset of [CDAT](https://github.com/CDAT/cdat) functions replicated using xarray/xCDAT.
+This repository is dedicated to xCDAT feature prototyping and validation.
+It is utilized in conjunction with the pull requests in the main repository [here](https://github.com/xCDAT/xcdat).
+Validation consists of Python scripts and Jupyter Notebooks, including comparisons of `xarray`/`xcdat` against a subset of [CDAT](https://github.com/CDAT/cdat) functionality via `cdms2`, `cdutil`, and `genutil`.

 ## Getting Started

 ### Directory Layout

 - `scripts/` stores utility scripts
-- `validation/` stores CDAT vs. xarray/xCDAT comparison notebooks
+- `validation/` stores validation scripts and notebooks

 ### Setup